Pécs: Ancient Roman city

-Early medieval city
+Early-medieval city

 When Charlemagne arrived in the area in 791, it was ruled by the Avars.
-Charlemagne, after conquering the area, annexed it to the Holy Roman Empire.
-It belonged to the Diocese of Salzburg.
+Charlemagne, after conquering the area, annexed it to the Holy Roman Empire, where it belonged to the Diocese of Salzburg.

-A document written in Salzburg in 871 is the first document mentioning the early medieval city under the name Quinque Basilicae (see above).)
-During the 9th century, the city was inhabited by Slavic and Avar peoples and was part of the Balaton Principality, a Frankish vassal state.
+A document written in Salzburg in 871 is the first one mentioning the early-medieval city under the name Quinque Basilicae.
+During the 9th century, the city was inhabited by Slavs and Avars, and was part of the Balaton Principality, a Frankish vassal state.